alicelouisejane/CGMprocessing/README.md

 - Files are named as **ID_timepoint.csv** based on the excel sheet name

--**Important**: Glucose readings must be in mmmol/l.
+_**Important**:_ Glucose readings must be in mmmol/l.
 Manually change files in raw excel files.
 More information on conversion found [here](https://www.diabetes.co.uk/blood-sugar-converter.html)

 ## cleanCGM